Jeffcw96/blog/content/post/video-streaming-app/index.md

 	"NodeJs", "Javascript"
 ]
 +++
 If you not sure how stream and buffer works.
-Make sure you checkout my [previous article](/p/node-stream-and-buffer) which talks about various methods from stream. <br/>
+Make sure you checkout my [previous article](/p/stream-buffer) which talks about various methods from stream. <br/>
-Stream a video can help us speed up the waiting process which will naturally improves the user experience as well.
-However, it might having some downsides if we didn't manage it properly. <br/>
+Stream a video can help us speed up the waiting process which will naturally improves the user experience as well<br/>
 First of all, let's start a simple express server in port 3000 which will serve the index.html file.<br/>

 *index.html*